alexandreleroux/Animoog/guide/contributing.md

 * White (almost white): #ebebec -- the top-menu
 * Dark grey: #2b2a2e -- the panels menu background

+== Images ==

+About images used in the guide:
+* Stored in the /images/ folder
+* Use only images for which the license permits adding it to this guide (e.g. images you created yourself, Creative Commons images, etc)

 == Files ==

 Files contained in this repository.

-* index.html -- the Animoog Guide landing page
+* index.html -- the Satri Animoog Guide landing page
+* about.html -- everything about the Guide itself
 * README.md -- the main readme
 * contributing.md -- the readme you're currently reading!
 * *.html -- .html files are the sections of the Animoog Guide itself